MicrosoftDocs/CortanaSkillsKit/docs/skills/cortana-invocation-guidelines.md

 An invocation name that combines multiple words into one increases the chance that Cortana will not recognize it.
 For example, instead of "sixSigma5," consider "six sigma 5" or "six sigma five".

 **Prime speech recognition for your skill.**
-If your skill uses a Language Understanding Intelligence Service (LUIS) app from luis.ai, you can use it to achieve optimal speech recognition performance when users invoke your skill.
+If your skill uses a Language Understanding Intelligence Service (LUIS) app from luis.ai, you can use the app to achieve optimal speech recognition performance when users invoke your skill.
 Although the system learns over time, seeding it with the highest probability intents leads to a better first experience.
 This in turn leads to greater usage and faster improvement of the system. ​For example, the user could ask your skill to play classical music in different ways with all of them returning the correct intent.

-* Ask My Radio to play classical
+- Ask My Radio to play classical
-* Ask My Radio to play classical music
+- Ask My Radio to play classical music
-* Ask My Radio for classical music
+- Ask My Radio for classical music
-* Ask My Radio for some classical
+- Ask My Radio for some classical

 <!-- This doesn't belong in a guidance doc.
 Check to see if it's elsewhere.
 02/01/2019 (dt)
 To specify your model: